eostarter/eostarter.sale-smart-contract/README.md

 EOStarter is developing a Token Sale Smart Contract system that allows for the crowd-sourcing of projects through a token sale that can be configured with different parameters like staking capabilities, whitelisting requirements, token vesting, etc.

-You can read about the full specs of these  Smart Contracts here:
+You can read about the initial specs of the Smart Contract here:

 [TOKENSALE PLATFORM - SCOPE OF WORK](https://medium.com/eostarter/eostarter-tokensale-platform-scope-of-work-4cb153c33ab6)